AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 	- This solution applies to over GCP InterConnect starting from 6.3.

-	- This solution in GCP supports only one tunnel per transit gateway for over Internet scenario.
+	- This solution in GCP supports only one tunnel per Transit Gateway for over Internet scenario.

 For more information and benefits about CloudN, please see the below documents: